olaftouw/robotarmjs/README.md

 </body>
 </html>
 ```
-* Create a Javascript file *myscript.js* in which you start controlling the robotarm by calling its method
+* Create a Javascript file *myscript.js* in which you start controlling the robotarm by calling its methods

 ##Methods you can use
 ### robotarm.loadLevel(name)